brockcp/eigopost-nodejs/README.md

 ### Features:

-  - Users can post English grammar and usage questions to be answered by other users.
+  - Users can post English grammar and usage questions to be answered/commented on by other users.
+  - Users can also write short news or fictional stories to practice writing English.
-  - Users can then vote these answers up or down.
+  - Users can then vote these answers/comments wers up or down.

 ### Technologies used: